There is a growing acceptance of interpreting dreams in the church today: Could God be restoring them?

-I have been a follower of Jesus for nearly 40 years and I have watched with interest the changing scenes of the worldwide church.
-I have witnessed many trends and new ideas as they have come and been embraced, or not as the case may be.
-As with any subject there will be some differing opinions, but in this article I am simply speaking from my personal observations.
+I have been a follower of Jesus for nearly 40 years, and I have watched with interest the changing scenes of the worldwide church.
+I have witnessed many trends and new ideas as they have come and been embraced (or not, as the case may be).

 Restoring things that were lost